 The rumor about the vaccine was featured in an edition of Tulyvio Sikia (Swahili for “What We Heard”), a weekly rumor tracking bulletin that Internews produced to distribute to local media and aid organizations.

 In addition, to ensure the concerns of the community regarding the vaccine were addressed, Internews held a roundtable discussion on the issue that included the chairman of the civil society in Cantine and a nurse from the medical health center.
 The civil society leader provided a brief history on the use of vaccines against many other diseases and how the Ebola vaccine was no different.
 Then the community members were able to get their questions answered.

 After the roundtable, representatives in the community recommended that the vaccination be extended to other communities; and stated that they now believe in the existence of Ebola and were willing to cooperate with the vaccination team, including alerting the authorities whenever there is an Ebola case in their community.

 In all, Internews organized over 200 community events including public debates, round tables, listening clubs and individual interviews to understand community concerns.
 These community discussions were reflected in Internews’ daily radio program, Koma Ebola (loosely translated in Swahili as Stop Ebola), produced in French, Swahili and Kinande, the main local languages in the affected area.

 In the DRC, radio is the most effective medium to reach and engage people.
-Internews produced over 1,000 editions of Koma Ebola which have been broadcast over 100,000 times on 46 partner radio stations in North Kivu and Ituri Province.
+Internews produced over 1,000 editions of Koma Ebola which have been broadcast more than 200,000 times on 46 partner radio stations in North Kivu and Ituri Province.